kevinchen93/heirbnb/README.md

 # Welcome to Heirbnb

-Heirbnb is a single-page, full stack web application inspired by Airbnb.
+<a href="https://heirbeenbee.herokuapp.com" target="_blank">Heirbnb</a> is a single-page, full stack web application inspired by Airbnb.
 It utilizes Ruby on Rails with a PostgreSQL database on the backend, and React.js and Redux on the frontend.
 Users can view, create and book listings, and search for listings by location.
-Users can also review their stay! <a href="https://heirbeenbee.herokuapp.com" target="_blank">Visit Heirbnb here!</a>
+Users can also review their stay!

 ## Key Features